jadecobra/python_tdd_exercises/source/calculator/calculator_7.rst

 *********************************************************************************

 * I close ``test_calculator.py`` in the :ref:`editor<2 editors>`
 * I click in the terminal_, then use :kbd:`q` on the keyboard to leave the tests.
-The terminal_ goes back to the command line, the terminal_ is your friend, and shows
+The terminal_ goes back to the command line, the terminal_ is my friend, and shows

   .. code-block:: python